 - Mine was bubbling away for at least 8 hours.

 - Mix three tablespoons of cornstarch with some water and add to the goulash.
-I like mine a bit thicker, so I added another 3 tablespoons of cornstarch slurry.
+I like mine a bit thicker, so I added three additional tablespoons of cornstarch slurry.

 - That's it!
 Get ready to eat!
 Yummy!